sunnyrainS2/Exercise/paper.md

 ##Phishing Countermeasures
-* Widely Implemented Countermeasures
+Various solutions have been developed in response to phishing.
+The following list contains five most commonly implemented today.
- - Awareness and Education
+ > 1. Awareness and Education
- - Targeting Hosting Sites
+ > 2. Targeting Hosting Sites
- - Web Browser Toolbars
+ > 3. Web Browser Toolbars
- - Strong Authentication and Authorization
+ > 4. Strong Authentication and Authorization
- - Virus, Spyware, and Spam Prevention
+ > 5. Virus, Spyware, and Spam Prevention

-* Recommendations
- - Awareness
- - Vigilance
- - Foresight
+  And Here are some recommendations of this paper to help people deal with the increasing technical capabilities of criminals conducting phishing scams.
+  First, phishing **awareness** must continue to evolve to address the growing capabilities available to phishers.
+Second, decrease the return on investment of the activity to the criminal community for **vigilance**.
+Third, having **foresight** is important to be aware of when sensitive information is at risk.